dmitrykuzmenkov/sentinel/README.md

 - start: valid bash command to start daemon (no foreground)
 - stop: valid bash command to stop running daemon

-Simple create config/example file with content above and start Sentinel to monitor it.
+Just create config/example file with content above and start Sentinel to monitor it.
+Remember, no .conf extension and other staff here.
+Just flat process name.

 ## Control Sentinel
 To control Sentinel you just need to touch special files